The Head's

 Since Methuselah

-And watched in many refusal
+And watched the many refusal

-How the ship's to sink.
+On how the ship's began to sink.

 This the Cape ocean link